 Third on our list is the Coleman Support Rest Air Mattress.
 The “SupportRest” Pillowtop Double-High Airbed by the world’s camping authority is comparable to both the Serta NeverFLAT and the Serta Pillowtop air mattresses.
 Coleman has been around since the days of whale-oil lamps.
 A young Alabama man with poor eyesight founded it.

 This company makes excellent outdoor products such as coolers, lamps, tents, and, of course, air mattresses.
 The SupportRest Pillow Top Double High Airbed comes with a built-in 120-volt pump.
 It’s made with heavy-duty puncture-proof material, and it has a flocked pillow top for extra comfort.
 This air mattress comes with a comprehensive 1-year warranty.

 Like most Coleman products, their air mattress rates highly.
 Almost all of the reviewers praised its firm sturdiness.
 It can hold a lot of weight and provides a stable night’s sleep.
 Some people did mention that what Coleman passes off as a queen-size is actually a double, while the double is a single.

-- Comfortable & Supportive: Raised 17 inches from the floor this air mattress queen is fitted with 35 structured air-coils...
+- Comfortable & Supportive: Raised 17 inches from the floor (20 inches including pillow height), this air mattress queen...

 - Built-In Pillow: This air mattress with built in pump features a unique 3-inch built-in raised pillow for improved head...